stone-payments/ansible-mongodb/README.md

     mongodb_replSet_isMaster: "{{ true if mongodb_replSet_master in ansible_all_ipv4_addresses else false }}"
 ```

-# Other configs
+## Other configs
 I believe almost every other config is self-explanatory or directly related to
 a MongoDB core feature.
 Simply override the configs on `defaults/main.yml` and
 they will be (hopefully) applied to your system.

-# Included ansible module
+## Included ansible module
 There's a Python Ansible module included in the `library` folder.
 Altough it
 needs some refactoring, it is able to join and remove nodes from a mongodb
 replica set in an idempotent way.

+## Contributing
+Just open a PR.
+We love PRs!

+## License
+This role is distributed under the MIT license.